Show investors a graph of the last 200 years of stock market performance and ask them where the best buying opportunities were.

 The toughest part of investing is not managing your money.
 It’s managing your emotions.

-I’m not suggesting that you’re made of iron and shouldn’t feel fear or excitement or hope or greed.
+I’m not suggesting you be made of iron and not feel fear or excitement or hope or greed.
 But it’s unwise to act on these emotions.

 How do you avoid it?